-A.32.1 The ECU shall support the requirements set out for an RS-232 physical interface between the ECU and the telematics in-vehicle unit.

-Note: The RS 232 standard, defines the minimum signalling levels, data rates, transmission distances and the physical connectors to be used.

-A.32.2 While the ECU shall support the specified RS-232 physical interface, the ECU may be connected to the telematics in-vehicle unit via an alternate compliant physical interface as approved by TCA.
+- A.32.1 The ECU shall support the requirements set out for an RS-232 physical interface between the ECU and the telematics device. - Note: The RS 232 standard, defines the minimum signalling levels, data rates, transmission distances and the physical connectors to be used. - A.32.2 While the ECU shall support the specified RS-232 physical interface, the ECU may be connected to the telematics device via an alternate compliant physical interface as approved by TCA.